sylvainbx/rust-book-fr/FRENCH/src/ch09-01-unrecoverable-errors-with-panic.md

 Let’s look at another example to see what it’s like when a `panic!` call comes from a library because of a bug in our code instead of from our code calling the macro directly.
-Listing 9-1 has some code that attempts to access an element by index in a vector.
+Listing 9-1 has some code that attempts to access an index in a vector beyond the range of valid indexes.
 -->

 Analysons un autre exemple pour voir ce qui se passe lors d'un appel de `panic!` qui se produit dans une bibliothèque à cause d'un bogue dans notre code plutôt qu'un appel à la macro directement.
-L'encart 9-1 montre du code qui essaye d'accéder à un élément d'un vecteur via son indice :
+L'encart 9-1 montre du code qui essaye d'accéder à un indice d'un vecteur en dehors de l'intervalle des indices valides.

 <!--
 <span class="filename">Filename: src/main.rs</span>